labthings/labthings-fastapi/docs/source/properties.rst

 Property constraints
 --------------------

 It's often helpful to make it clear that there are limits on the values a property can take.
 For example, a temperature property might only be valid between -40 and 125 degrees Celsius.
-LabThings allows you to specify constraints on properties using the same arguments as `pydantic` `Field`_ definitions.
+LabThings allows you to specify constraints on properties using the same arguments as `pydantic.Field` definitions.
 These constraints will be enforced when the property is written to via HTTP, and they will also appear in the :ref:`gen_td` and :ref:`gen_docs`.
 The module-level constant `.property.CONSTRAINT_ARGS` lists all supported constraint arguments.

 We can modify the previous example to show how to add constraints to both data and functional properties: